-At Taylor, our spiritual lives aren’t limited to a few hours of chapel a week, or Sunday morning church attendance.
-As an interdenominational liberal arts university, our belief in Jesus and our commitment to following Him is a part of everything our community does.
+At Taylor, our spiritual lives aren’t limited to a few hours of chapel each week or Sunday morning church.
+As a non-denominational liberal arts university, our belief in Jesus and our commitment to following Him is part of everything we do.
 Not only does our faith in Christ determine the choices and decisions we make as individuals, but it also determines the way we do life together.

-Worshipping together plays an important role in strengthening us as individuals and as a community.
-For Chapel services held three times a week, attendance is not taken, but students still fill the Rediger Auditorium.
-This is a significant example of how we worship together out of a desire to grow and be stretched as individuals and a community.
+Worshiping together plays an important role in strengthening us as individuals and as a community.
+Chapel services are held three times a week and, though attendance is not recorded, students fill Rediger Chapel/Auditorium.
+We worship together out of a desire to grow and be stretched as individuals and a community.

-Through a wide variety of local and global missions programs, our goal is to develop servant leaders marked with a passion to minister Christ's redemptive love and truth to a world in need.
-Whether it is volunteering as a small group leader for local elementary school kids or evangelizing to the unreached India streets, our students are reaching out to those in need and, in turn, being forever changed.
+Through our wide variety of local and global missions programs, we seek to develop servant leaders marked with a passion to minister Christ's redemptive love and truth to a world in need.
+Whether it is volunteering as a small group leader for local elementary school kids or evangelizing in the streets of India, our students are reaching out to those in need and, in turn, being forever changed.

 Spiritual life at Taylor is really just life—the ups and downs of living out a shared faith and purpose.

 Day in and day out, you’ll experience a community that seeks to build up and hold each other accountable in sharing our values and ideals.
 We may not always succeed but there is as much to be learned in our failures as in our successes.